MicrosoftDocs/Viva/WorkplaceAnalytics/Use/improve-agility.md

 You can select **Take action** to see ways you can drive change or simply maintain organizational agility.
 The following are available in addition to the recommendations within Take action.

-* **Opportunity groups** - Lists the groups who are most affected and would benefit the most from these recommended best practices, which are based on your organizational data and industry research.
+* **Opportunity groups** - Lists the groups who are most affected and would benefit the most from these recommended best practices or Plans, which are based on your organizational data and industry research.
-* **Explore**  – Depending on your role and the best practice, you might see [Explore the stats](explore-intro.md) or [Explore in Power BI](../tutorials/power-bi-intro.md) links for using Explore or Power BI reports for more advanced analysis, including more detailed charts and reports.
+* **Explore**  – Depending on your role, [Explore the stats](explore-intro.md) or [Explore in Power BI](../tutorials/power-bi-intro.md) links you to Explore or Power BI reports for more advanced analysis, including more detailed charts and reports.
 * **Plans** - As a business leader or a program manager, you can use this link to create and track [Plans](../Tutorials/solutionsv2-intro.md) for your organization.

 ## Best practices to improve agility